 Parliament was unhappy with the behaviour of Charles’ chief minister, George Villiers, 1st Duke of Buckingham.
-Buckingham had led a failed mission to Cadiz and it appeared that he was planning to help the French put down the Protestant Huguenot uprising.
+Buckingham had led a failed mission to Cadiz and it now appeared that he was planning to help the French put down a Protestant Huguenot uprising.
 Parliament therefore moved to have Buckingham dismissed from office.

 1626 (12th June)

 Parliament protested to Charles about the behaviour of Buckingham calling for him to be removed from office.
 Charles refused to comply and resented Parliament’s interference with his choices.
 Rather than dismiss Buckingham Charles chose to dismiss parliament.

 Charles sent a force led by Buckingham to aid the Protestant Huguenots who were being persecuted by the French King.
 Buckingham failed in his mission which made him even more unpopular.

 Charles imposed a forced loan to raise money for the war in France.